Rise of Digital Banking in Bangladesh: Transformation, Trends & Benefits

 • Consumer Awareness: An essential aspect of readiness for digital banking is the level of awareness and trust among consumers.
 People need to be educated about the benefits, risks, and how to use digital banking services effectively.
 Building this awareness is an ongoing process.

 • Fintech Ecosystem: The development and growth of the fintech ecosystem play a significant role in the readiness for digital banking.
-Bangladesh has shown promise with its mobile financial services (MFS) providers like Rocket and bKash.
+The country has shown promise with its mobile financial services (MFS) providers like Rocket and bKash.
 The expansion of such services and the entry of new fintech players will further contribute to the readiness of digital banking.

 • Regulatory Support: Regulatory bodies should continue to support and encourage innovation in the financial sector.
 They need to be agile and responsive to changes in the digital landscape.